matsta25/angular-starter-app/README.md

 </p>

 Angular Starter App is real word boilerplate to speedup your development.
-Just focus on your main features and dont waist your time on setting up whole necessary angular environment.
+Just focus on your main features and dont waist your time on setting up the whole necessary angular environment.

 > If you are interested of contributing, go to [CONTRIBUTING](https://github.com/matsta25/angular-starter-app/blob/master/CONTRIBUTING.md) to make this project more awesome! :sunglasses: